drmartinleslie/event-counter/README.md

 ## The Data Lifespan

-EventCounter has a variable `dataLifespan` that can be set in the constructor and altered later.
+EventCounter has a variable `dataLifespan` that can be set in the constructor and/or altered later.
 Data older than that duration will be pruned whenever eventCounter is used.
-If this variable is set then data will be pruned based on this new value.
+When this variable is altered the data will be pruned immediately based on this new value.

 This variable also can be accessed through EventCounterActor via the messages `GetDataLifespan` and `SetDataLifespan`.